nicolelucas03/dance-dynamics-redesign/README.md

 - Reorganize content for better user navigation and access to key information
 - Ensure the redesign follows basic accessibility standards

+### Live Demo :rocket:
+You can check out the site deployed using GitHub Pages [here](https://nicolelucas03.github.io/dance-dynamics-redesign/)

 ### Original Website :round_pushpin:
 You can view the current site for Dance Dynamics here: